-- If your dog is very inquisitive, keep a close eye on him when you’re out on walks so he doesn’t eat things he shouldn’t.
+If your dog is very inquisitive, keep a close eye on them when you’re out on walks so they don’t eat things they shouldn’t.
 You may want to use a basket muzzle when going out on walks.

 There is no vaccine that prevents vomiting.